 Before you request a burn permit for land-clearing debris or residential yard debris, the City of Fayetteville urges residents to consider the following alternatives to open burning:

-- The City’s Recycling and Trash Department offers free weekly pick-up of yard waste for Fayetteville residents.
+The City’s Recycling and Trash Department offers free weekly pick-up of yard waste for Fayetteville residents.
 Waste must be bundled or bagged.
 Restrictions apply.
-Click here to learn more.
+Visit the Yard Waste page to learn more.

 The City offers one free bulky waste pick-up per year per household, which includes bulk brush and limbs.
 Additional pickups are available for a small fee.
-Click here to learn more.
+Visit the Bulky Waste page to learn more.

-- Trees 8 inches in diameter with the root ball attached that are a minimum of 15 feet in length may be used by the Watershed Conservation Resource Center in stream restoration projects.
+Trees eight inches in diameter with the root ball attached that are a minimum of 15 feet in length may be used by the Watershed Conservation Resource Center in stream restoration projects.
 Call 501-352-7294 to coordinate tree pick-up or delivery.

 2nd Life Wood salvages trees to make into furniture.
-They will accept most hardwood trees (except red oak) that are 20 inches in diameter and larger, walnut tress 16 inches in diameter and larger, and any tree species that is larger than 30 inches in diameter.
+They will accept most hardwood trees (except red oak) that are 20 inches in diameter and larger, walnut tress 16 inches in diameter and larger and any tree species that is larger than 30 inches in diameter.
 They prefer to look at the tree prior to cutting to coordinate maximizing its usability.
-Call 479-502-7930.
+For tree removal information call 479-502-7930.
 There is no cost to having the tree hauled away.